BastiTee/selekta/README.md

   - Resizing fails on squared images
   - Progess icon shows up delayed after key was pressed
   - Progress icon hangs on startup sometimes
+  - When hammering on h-key for help, help breaks
+  - Shift/Ctrl keys are not always reset correctly

 - Packaging
   - Create a native container build for windows